braydenhowells/Chess/notes.md

 +--------------------------+--------------------------------------------+--------------------------------------------+

-paste to get into MySQL in the command prompt: mysqlsh -u root -pCraig21hhm23! --sql
+paste to get into MySQL in the command prompt: mysqlsh -u root -pNewSecurePassword --sql